 Judiciary is considered to be one of the most important supports of our country's democracy.
 In a court, it's the judge who decides on the one that is accused of being the criminal.
 The judiciary is meant to make or apply any law supported by the circumstances of things.
 In addition, it also serves as a watchdog for any evil activities taking place in our world.

 Long Speech on Role of Judiciary in the Country Today

-Today, I am here to deliver a speech on the Role of Judiciary in the country today.
+Today, I am here to deliver a speech on the Role of the Judiciary in the country.
 The Indian parliamentary system is maintained by all three pillars, including the legislature, the executive and the judiciary.

 The judiciary is the country's only hope.
 There is no question that the responsibility of politicians and bureaucrats to give this country a clean, honest government that is accountable to the masses has failed.
 It is the judiciary alone that can assert itself without fear or favour, calling a spade a spade.